-Mudsin

-Description Warren County School District Autistic Support teachers will implement strategies and knowledge gained from the National Autism Conference within

-the Autistic Support program.

-Person Responsible Director of Pupil Services

-Start Date 7/1/2015

-End Date 6/30/2018

-Program Area(s) Professional Education, Special Education
+Description Warren County School District Autistic Support teachers will implement strategies and knowledge gained from the National Autism Conference within the Autistic Support program.
+Person Responsible Director of Pupil Services Start Date 7/1/2015 End Date 6/30/2018 Program Area(s) Professional Education, Special Education

 Hours Per Session 6.0

 of Sessions 3

 of Participants Per 5

-Session
+Session -

 Provider Pennsylvania State University

 Provider Type College or University

 PDE Approved Yes

 Knowledge Gain This conference provides comprehensive, evidence-based information to assist educators, providers, and families in developing effective educational and therapeutic programming for all students with autism spectrum disorders

-Research & Best Practices Base National Autism Conference Outcomes Cite specific research findings concerning autism spectrum disorders and relate them to assessment, instruction, and progress determination, including specific communication.
-Describe appropriate interventions, materials, and progressmonitoring practices based on continuous instructional evidence in the areas of cognition, language, social skills, and motor skills.
+Research & Best Practices Base National Autism Conference Outcomes

+Dase Cite specific research findings concerning autism spectrum disorders and relate them to assessment, instruction, and progress determination, including specific communication.

+į.
+Describe appropriate interventions, materials, and progress- monitoring practices based on continuous instructional evidence in the areas of cognition, language, social skills, and motor skills.

 Identify, analyze, and apply evidence-based practices for the treatment of students with autism spectrum disorders in

 cognition, communication, and social and motor skills.
 4. Formulate practical and evidence-based instructional plans for students with autism spectrum disorders in order to have them progress in the general education curriculum with specific accommodations in language, cognition, and social and motor skills.
 5. Incorporate the use of instructional technology and visual-graphic organizers into the instruction of students with autism spectrum disorders in order to increase organizational skills and improve achievement.
 6. Relate specific assessment and intervention procedures to the general education curriculum and academic standards and benchmarks, including specific applications to communicationbased approaches.
-Enhances the educator's content knowledge in the area of the For classroom teachers, educator's certification or assignment. school counselors and Increases the educator's teaching skills based on research on education specialists effective practice, with attention given to interventions for struggling students.
+For classroom teachers, Enhances the educator's content knowledge in the area of the educator's certification or assignment. school counselors and Increases the educator's teaching skills based on research on education specialists effective practice, with attention given to interventions for struggling students.
 Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
 Empowers educators to work effectively with parents and community partners.
-Provides the knowledge and skills to think and plan strategically, For school or LEA ensuring that assessments, curriculum, instruction, staff professional administrators, and other education, teaching materials and interventions for struggling students are educators seeking aligned to each other as well as to Pennsylvania's academic standards. leadership roles Provides leaders with the ability to access and use appropriate data to inform decision-making.
+For school or LEA Provides the knowledge and skills to think and plan strategically, administrators, and other ensuring that assessments, curriculum, instruction, staff professional educators seeking education, teaching materials and interventions for struggling students are leadership roles aligned to each other as well as to Pennsylvania's academic standards.
+Provides leaders with the ability to access and use appropriate data to inform decision-making.
 Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.
 Instructs the leader in managing resources for effective results.
 Offsite Conferences Training Format

 Participant Roles Classroom teachers Principals / Asst.
-Principals rincipals / Asst.
-Finicipals Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or peers Analysis of student work, with administrator and/or peers Creating lessons to meet varied student learning styles Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and standards, classroom environment, instructional delivery and professionalism.
-Student PSSA data Standardized student assessment data other than the PSSA Classroom student assessment data beliavior bappor • Description School Wide Positive Behavior Support (SWPBS) will provide participants with knowledge and supports to establish, maintain, and expand a school wide behavioral system through a three-tiered decision-making framework that guides the selection, integration, and implementaion of evidence-based practicies for improving behavior outcomes for learners.
-Person Responsible Director of Pupil Services Start Date 5/1/2014 End Date 6/30/2018 Program Area(s) Professional Education, Special Education
+Principals Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or peers Analysis of student work, with administrator and/or peers Creating lessons to meet varied student learning styles Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and standards, classroom environment, instructional delivery and professionalism.
+Student PSSA data Standardized student assessment data other than the PSSA Classroom student assessment data